Dironiil/ChiasmusDatasets/README.md

 ## Organization and location of the data

 The data is organized in json files.
 Each json file contains a unique list, in which the examples are listed.
 Each chiasmi has at least two properties: *text* is the raw text containing the antimetabole and *category* is the category of the chiasmi.
-The category can be one of: `Antimetabole`, `SemanticChiasmus`, `PhoneticChiasmus`, `NonSalientAntimetabole` and `NotAntimetabole`.
+The category can be one of: `Antimetabole`, `SemanticChiasmus`, `PhoneticChiasmus`, `NonSalientAntimetabole` and `NotAChiasmus`.
 The difference between the latter two is that a nonsalient antimetabole will still include an inverse repetition of lemmata,  whereas a phrase that is not an antimetabole should not show any inverse repetition.

 All the data can be found in the `data` sub-folder, in one of the following files:
 - Files with only positive examples of chiasmi: